-In connection with this offering, (a) all of the membership interests in Solaris LLC held by the Existing Owners, will be converted into (i) a single class of units in Solaris LLC representing in the aggregate Solaris LLC Units, (ii) the right to receive the distributions of shares of Class B common stock described in clause (c) below and (iii) in the case of certain Existing Owners, the right to receive shares of Class A common stock described in clause (b)(i), (b) Aris Inc. will (i) issue 1,771,656 shares of its Class A common stock to certain Existing Owners and (ii) issue and contribute 34,078,344 shares of its Class B common stock and all of the net proceeds of this offering to Solaris LLC in exchange for a number of Solaris LLC Units equal to the number of shares of Class A common stock issued in the offering and the number of shares of Class A common stock issued to certain Existing Owners, as described in this clause (b) (in each case assuming no exercise of the underwriters' option to purchase additional shares), (c) Solaris LLC will use a portion of the proceeds from this offering to distribute to the Existing Owners an aggregate amount of cash equal to 14,705,882 times the initial public offering price per share of Class A common stock after underwriting discounts and commissions and (d) Solaris LLC will distribute to each of the Existing Owners one share of Class B common stock for each Solaris LLC Unit such Existing Owner holds.
-In the event that we increase or decrease the number of shares of Class A common stock sold in this offering, (i) the number of Solaris LLC Units and shares of Class B common stock issued to our Existing Owners will correspondingly decrease or increase, respectively, and (ii) the amount of cash distributed to our Existing Owners will correspondingly increase or decrease, respectively.
+In connection with this offering, (a) all of the membership interests in Solaris LLC held by the Existing Owners, will be converted into (i) a single class of units in Solaris LLC representing in the aggregate Solaris LLC Units and (ii) the right to receive the distributions of shares of Class B common stock described in clause (c) below, (b) Aris Inc. will issue and contribute 35,850,000 shares of its Class B common stock and all of the net proceeds of this offering to Solaris LLC in exchange for a number of Solaris LLC Units equal to the number of shares of Class A common stock issued in the offering (assuming no exercise of the underwriters' option to purchase additional shares), (c) Solaris LLC will use a portion of the proceeds from this offering price per share of Class A common stock after underwriting discounts and commissions and (d) Solaris LLC will distribute to each of the Existing Owners one share of Class B common stock for each Solaris LLC will such Existing Owner holds.